Critical Care Division

 The Alissa Amalfi Division of Pediatric Critical Care has significant roles in patient care, teaching, and research.

-In addition to coverage of the Pediatric Intensive Care Unit (PICU) and Pediatric Cardiac Intensive Care Unit (PCICU), members of the division also staff a busy sedation and vascular access service, and manage and staff the pediatric inter-hospital transport service.
+In addition to coverage of the PICU and PCCC, members of the division also staff a busy sedation and vascular access service, and manage and staff the Pediatric Transport Program.

 Pediatric residents rotate through the Pediatric ICU service during their second and third years; during this time they are exposed to a pathophysiologically-based, yet holistic, approach to the stabilization and treatment of children with critical illnesses.
 Elective rotations are available within the PCICU and sedation programs and are individually tailored to the trainee’s goals.
 Medical students from both the required Pediatrics rotation and electives are an important part of the care team.

 Research activities center largely on clinical questions related to children with critical illness.
-Major current foci include parental interactions in the PICU, assessing alterations in hemostatic function in critically ill children, and assessing new devices for measuring hemodynamic function in the PICU.
+Major current foci of our Critical Care Research include blood product transfusions in the post-operative cardiac patient, cooling after cardiac arrest, and assessing new devices for measuring hemodynamic function in the PICU.